 13. Do you read a lot?
 I go in spurts, though I always seem to have 9 or 10 books vying for my attention.

 14. What does your office look like?
 This.
 It's the reason I bought this house.

-15. When will they make Chess Rumble into a movie?
+15. When will they make Chess Rumble/Ghetto Cowboy/ Yummy into a movie?
 Can I star in it?
 Uh, maybe someday, though any movie that gets made is a bit of a miracle.
 I wouldn't get my hopes up about the starring in it part.

-20. How long does it take you to write a book?
+19. How long does it take you to write a book?
 It varies.
-Chess Rumble was the quickest from idea to coming out: about a year and a half.
+Knockout Games was the quickest from idea to coming out: about a year (I wrote the first draft in 3 weeks).
 Surf Mules took three years to write and two years to get to the shelves.
 Yummy took about 12 years to make it from an idea to book but mostly because it started as a movie project first.
 When I finally figured out it needed to be a graphic novel, the writing was extremely quick, maybe a couple of months.

 22. Are you happy?
 Yes.
 Mos def.